zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 * **apiml.enableUrlEncodedCharacters**

-    When set to true, the Gateway will allow encoded characters to be part of URL requests redirected through the Gateway.
-The default and recommended behaviour for this parameter is to be false.
-Do not set this to true, unless you specifically expect certain encoded characters in your application's requests.
+    When this parameter is set to true, the Gateway allows encoded characters to be part of URL requests redirected through the Gateway.
+The default setting of `false` is the recommended setting.
+Change this setting to `true` only if you expect certain encoded characters in your application's requests.

-    **Important!**  When the encoded character expected is an encoded slash or backslash("%2f", "5C"), make sure the gateway is also configured to allow encoded slashes.
-For more info see [Configure the Zowe runtime](install-zos.md)
+    **Important!**  When the encoded character expected is an encoded slash or backslash (`%2F`, `%5C`), make sure the Gateway is also configured to allow encoded slashes.
+For more info see [Configure the Zowe runtime](install-zos.md).

 #### Routing parameters
 Routing parameters are grouped under the prefix: `apiml.routes`